how-to

 • Create an Income account for Crypto Realized Gains.

-• Optionally, combine gains and losses into a single Net Realized Gain/Loss account if allowed.
+• Optionally, combine gains and losses into a single Net Realized Gain/Loss account if permitted by your jurisdiction.

 Setting Up Crypto in QuickBooks